rhit-netsos/netsec-public/README.md

 with an emphasis on practical and development skills.
 Topics include denial of service attacks and defenses, authentication, key distribution, message authentication, access control, protocol security, virtual private networks, and security standards.
 The course will provide a review of basic network design, the end-to-end principle, and basic cryptography.
 Prerequisites: CSSE 220 or approval of the instructor.

 Before class starts, please familiarize yourself with this website, including the different menus on the left-hand pane.
-This is the source of all authoritative announcements for the class, if this page and what I say in class contradict each other, please follow what is on this webpage.
+This is the source of all authoritative announcements for the class, if this page and what I say in class contradict each other, please follow what's on this webpage.

 ### Before the first class

 Before our first class, please read the [syllabus](syllabus) and get to know your [instructor]({{ site.baseurl }}/staff).
-This class is mostly built on labs that you will be doing during class meeting times, therefore it is important that you come to the first day prepared with a good development environment.
+This class is mostly built on labs that you will be doing during class meeting times.
+Therefore it's important that you come to the first day prepared with a good development environment.

 Therefore, I do recommend that you follow the steps below to get started strong on day 1: